sanjrino/HCI_EnhancingReadingExperience/Final_v1/README.md

 It is not much, but for the little time I had, I am happy that I was able to learn UnrealEngine enough to launch a couple of test scenes with interactive objects, and that this little test website even worked.
 There is a lot to work on, in case the idea should be continued, but its a start, and thats what matters.

+In the LibraryBooks and StoreBooks I used https://github.com/stemkoski/A-Frame-Examples .
+Those are amazing examples that showcase the possibilities of VR inside of a web browser